Doctor insights on:

 - How long does it take a shoulder sprain to heal?

-- How long after open heart surgery does it take the sternum to heal completely?
+- How long does it take for bursitis to heal shoulder?